Willa Pearson: Sydney FC

 In July 2025, Pearson signed her first senior contract with Sydney FC.

 In the opening match of the 2025–26 season on 1 November 2025, Pearson made her debut for Sydney FC, playing the full 90 minutes in the club's 2–2 draw at home with reigning premiers Melbourne City.
 Aged 14 years and 312 days old, she made history and became the youngest player, male or female, to ever debut in the A-Leagues, a debut that made worldwide headlines though sparked an online debate on whether she was too young to be playing in a senior sports league.
 The previous record was set by Ischia Brooking, who was 14 years and 347 days old when she debuted as a substitute in second half stoppage time for Sydney FC's arch-rivals Western Sydney Wanderers in a 2–2 draw away to Newcastle Jets.
+At the end of the 2025–26 season, Pearson won Sydney FC Women's Player of the Year award.